 Pupil Premium Offer

-There is evidence and research that suggest children from disadvantaged background generally, not not exclusively, face challenges in reaching their potential at school and often do not perform as well as their peers.
+There is evidence and research that suggest children from disadvantaged backgrounds generally, not exclusively, face challenges in reaching their potential at school and often do not perform as well as their peers.

 The Pupil Premium Grant is designed to allow schools to help disadvantaged pupils by improving their progress and the exam results they achieve.

 It is up to the school leaders how to spend the Pupil Premium.
-This is because school leaders are best-placed to assess their pupils' needs and use funding to improve attaintment.
+This is because school leaders are best placed to assess their pupils' needs and use the funding to improve attainment.

-Evidence suggests that Pupil Premium spending is mosr effective when schools used a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality - investing in learning and development for teachers.
+Evidence suggests that Pupil Premium spending is most effective when schools use a tiered approach, targeting spending across the following 3 areas below but focusing on teaching quality - investing in learning and development for teachers.

-Mrs Bennett Assistant Head and SENDCO is our school lead for Pupil Premium
+Mr Davies is our Assistant Head and school lead for Pupil Premium

 Mrs Tilley is our school Pupil Premium Governor